AIRSHOW-In big week for air expos, defence jets outlook rosy as civil aviation fragile

 Western analysts say the J-20 moves up a gear in terms of China's ability to punch beyond its territory, though it may lack the clout of its lookalike, the U.S. F-22 Raptor.
 The Xian Y-20 strategic cargo carrier, similar to the U.S. C-17 aircraft, will also be present.

-Another hot topic at Zhuhai will be the outlook for the much-delayed maiden flight of state-owned Comac's 150-seat C919 jetliner - Beijing's effort to challenge the civil aerospace domination of Airbus Group and Boeing Co.
+Another hot topic at Zhuhai will be the outlook for the much-delayed launch of state-owned aircraft maker Comac's 150-seat C919 passenger jetliner - Beijing's civil aerosopace effort to challenge the domination of Airbus Group and Boeing Co.
 The C919 is currently scheduled to take flight this year, but industry sources say this will slip to 2017.

 "When it was launched the C919 was supposed to fly in 2014.
 Now it is 2016 and it hasn't flown, because developing a commercial jet has been much harder than they expected," said China aerospace expert Bradley Perrett of Aviation Week.

-The delays mean the jet is launching into a civil market looking softer due to slowing growth - a subject set to dominate discussion when 1,000 commercial jet financiers gather at the two-day Airline Economics conference this week in Hong Kong.
+The delays mean the jet is launching into a civil aviation market looking softer due to slowing growth - a subject set to dominate discussion on business jets when 1,000 financiers gather at the two-day Airline Economics conference this week in Hong Kong.

 The plight of the business jet trade will dominate the U.S. National Business Aviation Association's Florida get-together this week.
 "Previous declines always rebounded," said Daniel Hall, senior valuations analyst at Flight Ascend consultancy, referring to business jet sales.
 "This has clearly not."